SakshiFadnavis2003/-Plant-Species-for-Classification-Task/README.md

 ## Evaluation
 We will evaluate the performance of our CNN model using the F1-score metric with the 'macro' average parameter.
 F1-score provides a balanced measure of a model's precision and recall across all classes.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgements
+Special thanks to Scikit-Learn for the machine learning algorithms and tools used in this project.
+Thanks to Pandas and Matplotlib for the data manipulation and visualization libraries used in this project.
+Feel free to reach out to me if you have any questions or suggestions!

 ## Citation
 Dataset: [DHU-AILAB-image-classification](https://www.kaggle.com/competitions/dhu-ailab-image-classification) by Hello Chb.
 (2024) on Kaggle.